hassanjizzine0-afk/Motor_Types/stepper_motor/README.md

 - Consumes current even when stationary (holding torque)
 - Requires driver with current limiting (coils cannot connect directly to supply)
 ```

----

-This covers the motor theory, types, and construction without microcontroller references.